department-of-veterans-affairs/vets-website/content/pages/health-care/after-you-apply.md

 <span id="after-need-help">

-#### What if I need help understanding my benefits or accessing services?
+#### How can I learn more about my benefits and accessing services?

 If you want to know more about your VA health care benefits, your health care team, and where you’ll go for care, we can help.
 [Learn more about your VA health care coverage](/health-care/about-va-health-care/).